 The mileage rate for the current tax year remains the same as the previous year.
 The HMRC sets the mileage rate every year, and it is updated on the gov.uk website.
 It is essential to check the latest rates before making any claims.

-What is the process for claiming mileage allowance relief from HMRC?
+What is the Process for Claiming Mileage Allowance Relief from HMRC?

-You can claim the relief through your employer or by self-assessment.
-You need to provide evidence of the business mileage travelled, such as a logbook or receipts for fuel costs.
+To claim mileage allowance relief from HMRC, you need to keep a detailed log of your business mileage and the expenses incurred.
+You can claim tax relief through your employer or by self-assessment.
+You need to provide evidence of the business mileage travelled, such as a HMRC compliant logbook or receipts for fuel costs.

 The company car mileage rate is different from the standard mileage allowance.
 It includes the cost of the vehicle, such as lease payments, depreciation, and maintenance.
 The company car mileage rate is also based on the CO2 emissions of the vehicle.
 It is subject to change every year.